 Not Israel vs. Canaan, but God vs. Human Evil

 There’s an extremely important story that opens up all the battles between Israel and the Canaanites.
 The angel of the Lord confronts Joshua near the Jordan River (see Josh 5:13-15).
 Joshua asks if the angel is on the Israelites’ side or their enemy’s.
 With these words, Joshua reveals his understanding of the battles ahead: God is pro-Israel and anti-Canaanite.
 The angel quickly corrects him by saying “No. I am the captain of the LORD’s army.”
 The point is clear.
-God is going to bring his judgment on human evil, and the real question is whether Israel is on God’s side.
+God is going to bring his judgment on human evil.
+The real question is whether Israel is on God’s side.

 Overtures of Peace